OCP-on-NERC/docs/architecture/observability/README.md

 **VictoriaMetrics:** VictoriaMetrics offers an option it is configured to go to a Backup Object Bucket, and on the infra side, the metrics go to a separate metrics bucket with retention.

 **Alertmanager:** The Alertmanager is a component of RHACM, and it takes care of deduplicating, grouping, and routing the alerts to the predefined appropriate end tools such as email, PagerDuty, or OpsGenie.
-Basically, the Altermanager from the managed clusters will forward all the alerts to the RHACM hub cluster observability service for it to take appropriate action on the alerts.
+Basically, the Alertmanager from the managed clusters will forward all the alerts to the RHACM hub cluster observability service for it to take appropriate action on the alerts.